fkrebs/bonitasoft-connector-datasource-preparedStatement-Insert/README.md

 * I need more types.
 How to ?
 Update the connector implementation
 * I want to change the datasource : How to ?

-** Edit your bonita.xml
+- edit your bonita.xml
-** change your process configuration parameter
+- change your process configuration parameter